john-ppd/portfolio/README.md

-More detailed explanations and examples can be found on douros.io
+More details and examples can be found on douros.io